-He conveyed to Pence that his vision of Indo-Pacific was gaining acceptability and that “we should utilise the forthcoming East Asia summit to further build on that”.
+He conveyed to Pence that his vision of Indo-Pacific was gaining acceptability and that “we should utilize the forthcoming East Asia summit to further build on that”.

 Pence spoke of a free and open Indo-Pacific.
-He felt that India’s contribution in ensuring this would be important.
+He felt that India’s contribution to ensuring this would be important.